Engineering Note

 • Retries amplify traffic instead of stabilizing it

-• Failures cascade across services
+• Failures cascade across connected services

 System Design / Approach